Thermal Oxidizer Troubleshooting & Controls Support Guide

 Introduction

 Most thermal oxidizer and RTO issues can be traced back to three categories: controls problems, instrumentation drift, or mechanical wear.
 The challenge is that the symptoms often overlap.
-A burner lockout may be caused by a dirty UV scanner, but it may also be caused by a permissive failing in the PLC, a weak ignition transformer, or unstable gas pressure.
-A unit that will not hold temperature could have burner issues, media issues, or simply a bad thermocouple input.
+A burner lockout may be caused by a flame-sensing issue, but it may also be caused by a permissive failing in the PLC, unstable utility conditions, or a field device that is not proving its expected state.

 Problem 1: Burner Lockout or Failure to Ignite